vbauerster/untrack-url/README.md

 **radali** will inspect where short url points to, and remove any referral query params, before opening target url in default web browser.

-At the moment following online markets supported:
+At the moment following online markets are supported:

 * [aliexpress](https://ru.aliexpress.com)
 * [gearbest](http://www.gearbest.com)